-The industry has grown at a modest rate, expanding employment by 9%, adding nearly 2,200 jobs.
-However, many sectors have had employment decline, including Computer Terminal Manufacturing, which lost nearly 1,000 jobs.
-The Air Conditioning and Warm Air Heating Equipment Manufacturing increased employment by nearly 400 jobs, or 23%.
+The industry has grown at a modest rate, expanding employment by 11%, adding nearly 11,000 jobs.
+However, a few sectors have had employment decline, including Aircraft Manufacturing, which lost nearly 2,300 jobs.
+The Plastic Product Manufacturing increased employment by nearly 1,200 jobs, or 42%.
 The following table identifies that sectors that added the most jobs between 2010-2015.

 Historic Change in Advanced Manufacturing Employment, 6 Digit NAICS - Atlanta Region